Aggregates Methodology

 • Exclusive time: subtracts time spent on other events that happen during meetings from meeting time

-For example, consider a person who accepts the calendar invite for a team all-hands (10 people) from 10-11am on Tuesday and a 1:1 (2 people) at the same time and then sends slack messages for 5 total minutes of time during the 10-11am hour.
+For example, consider a person who accepts the calendar invite for a team all-hands (10 people) from 10-11am on Tuesday and a 1:1 (2 people) at the same time and then sends Slack messages for 5 total minutes of time during the 10-11am hour.

 • Meeting count: this person attended 2 meetings